SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services84/Batch/index.md

 Handled by the <see cref="T:SuperOffice.Services84.IBatchAgent">SuperOffice.Services84.IBatchAgent</see> interface.

-Interface for the Batch Agent
-Start, stop and monitor predefined batch tasks

 Download [WSDL file for Services84/Batch](../Services84-Batch.md) if you need to generate your own proxy code.